pmasalev/pmasalev/README.md

    - Developed database schemas for storing user data, service options, and transaction history.
    - Ensured data integrity and compliance with security standards.

-6. **User Story Mapping**
+6. **Use Cases and User Stories**
+   - Developed detailed **use cases** for key functionalities such as user authentication, balance checking, and tariff management.
-   - Developed user stories and mapped them to specific features, such as "As a user, I want to check my balance so that I can manage my expenses."
+   - Example Use Case: "As an authorized user, I want to view my current balance so that I can manage my expenses."
-   - Prioritized features based on user needs and business goals.
+   - Included alternative flows and exception handling to ensure robustness.
+   - Used BPMN and UML diagrams to visualize workflows and interactions.

+7. **Use Case Diagrams**
+   - Created **Use Case Diagrams** to visually represent interactions between users and the system.
+   - Example: A diagram showing how an "Authorized User" interacts with the system to perform actions like "View Balance," "Change Tariff," and "Manage Options."

 ---